-A typical 1-cup serving of homemade split pea soup that contains chopped ham from ham hocks, ham shanks or diced boneless ham has approximately 400 calories, and about 54 of these calories come from fat.
-Homemade split pea soup with ham may contain around 1 gram of saturated fat and 20 milligrams of cholesterol.
-By contrast, split pea soup prepared without ham has just 115 calories, no cholesterol and only trace amounts of fat.
+A typical 1-cup serving of split pea soup that contains chopped ham from ham hocks, ham shanks or diced boneless ham has approximately 220 split pea soup calories, and about 32 of these calories come from fat, according to the USDA.
+Split pea soup with ham may contain around 1 gram of saturated fat and 15 milligrams of cholesterol.
+By contrast, split pea soup prepared without ham has 169 calories, no cholesterol and only 1 gram of fat, according to the USDA.

 If you make homemade split pea soup with ham, each 1-cup serving will typically contain between 25 and 35 grams of protein, making it an extremely high-protein dish.
 Vegetarian versions of the soup contain less protein: approximately 7 grams per 1-cup serving.
-Split peas are not a complete protein, though as long as you consume a variety of grains and produce throughout the rest of the day, you'll be able to meet all of your protein needs without animal-based products, assures the Centers for Disease Control and Prevention.
+Split peas are not a complete protein, though as long as you consume a variety of grains and produce throughout the rest of the day, you'll be able to meet all of your protein needs without animal-based products.